EternityForest/standards/drafts/power_delivery.md

 The ranges given above are minimal suggestions.
 Devices should generally accept the widest possible voltage range.

-If a regulated voltage must be chosen, Devices should generally use one of 12v, 5v, 9v, 18v, 24v, or -9v(for audio gear only)
+If a regulated voltage must be chosen, Devices should generally use one of 24v, 19v, 18v, 12v, 9v, 5v, 3.3v, or -9v(for audio gear only)

-Low-power devices(Under 30W) should usually not connect directly to mains and should instead use a power adapter.
+Low-power devices(Under 30W) should usually not connect directly to mains and should instead use a power adapter with a barrel jack or USB connector for maximum flexibility and ease of replacement.

 Power supplies should provide regulation within 4% unless labeled as to their exact output voltage range.
 Devices that use a regulated voltage should tolerate 5% deviation from that voltage.

-No semi-exposed conductor(such as can be found on the charger end of xt60 connectors) should have more than 24v.
+No semi-exposed conductor(such as can be found on the charger end of xt60 connectors) should carry more than 24v.

 No fully exposed connector(Such as can be found on 9v batteries and the like, and on bannana plugs in some cases) should carry more than 15v.